RichardHuang24/MSc-Thesis/README.md

-# MSc-Thesis
+# UCL-CSML-MSc-Project

-This repository contains the code for the MSc Thesis Report:
+This repository contains the code for the MSc CSML Project Thesis Report:
 **"Illuminating Prompt Space for Discovering Creativity in LLMs with MAP-Elites."**

 The project applies the **MAP-Elites algorithm** to systematically explore and discover diverse, high-performing prompts that enhance the creative problem-solving abilities of Large Language Models (LLMs).